Cellar← Home

 Every document and every extracted detail is encrypted at rest with envelope encryption: a unique data key per record, wrapped by a per-account key, wrapped in turn by a key-management service.
 Only minimal, non-sensitive metadata (dates, categories) is kept in plaintext, to order your timeline.
 Everything is encrypted in transit with TLS.

-To read, translate, and organize a document, Cellar decrypts it transiently, in your region, and sends it to our processing model (Anthropic’s Claude) under a no-training, no-retention agreement.
-The model keeps nothing.
+To read and organize a document, Cellar decrypts it transiently, in your assigned processing region, and sends it to a third-party AI model under no-training production terms.
+The specific provider is named on our Subprocessors page.
 There is no staff path to your records: the only systems that ever see plaintext are the processing pipeline and your own authenticated requests.

 Accuracy & source-grounding

 A wrong fact in a medical record is a safety issue, so we engineer against it.
-Extraction runs as a multi-step pipeline with self-verification; every fact is grounded to the exact page and text it came from; and anything low-confidence or conflicting is routed to a review queue and never added to your record on its own.
+Extraction runs as a multi-step pipeline with self-verification, and every fact is grounded to the exact page and text it came from.
+Values are added to your record as soon as they’re read; nothing is withheld.
+Anything low-confidence or conflicting is clearly flagged as unconfirmed for you to confirm or remove.
 The original document is always preserved.

 Access control

 Authentication is passwordless (a secure link to your email).
 Every database table enforces row-level security, so each request can only ever reach its own account’s data.
-Share links are time-limited, revocable, and validated by a hashed token.
+Share links are time-limited, revocable, validated by a hashed token, and show the owner when they have been opened.
+By default Cellar also emails the owner each time a link is opened; that can be turned off in Settings.

 Your control